Shreya-data/Transport-Demand-Prediction/README.md

 ### **Conclusion**

-**We used diffent type of regression algorithms to train our model like, Linear Regression, Regularized linear regression (Ridge and Lasso), GBM,Random Forest Regressor, XGboost regresssor. and Also we tuned the parameters of Random forest regressor and XGboost regressor and also found the important features for training the model.
+**We used different type of regression algorithms to train our model like, Linear Regression, Regularized linear regression (Ridge and Lasso), Random Forest Regressor, XGboost regresssor. and Also we tuned the parameters of Random forest regressor and XGboost regressor and also found the important features for training the model.
 Out of them XGboost with tuned hyperparameters gave the best result.**